ArneStenkrona/ArneStenkrona.github.io/_posts/2021-03-04-Mandelbrot-in-Shadertoy.md

 </p>

 <p>
 Now, we need to choose an index into our palette based on the number of iterations.
 Note, we only use the palette if we diverged.
-The following logarithmic scheme keeps th e of the colors similar, regardless of how much we zoom into the fractal:
+The following logarithmic scheme keeps the of the colors similar, regardless of how much we zoom into the fractal:
 </p>

 <p>